 We did not make explicit changes to the degree program.
 However, in response to student requests for more courses, we continue to have access to course offerings via the IBA (Intercollegiate Biomathematics Alliance) that our students can take as upper division electives.
-Specifically in the spring 2021 semester, our students have access to MATH S493: Quantitative Biomathematics and STAT 493: Finite Sampling.
 We plan to continue offering these electives as long as we are an IBA institutional member.

-We also allowed video recording of student capstone presentations this year.
+We also continued allowing video recording of student capstone presentations this year.
 Students still answered questions "live" to demonstrate ability to communicate mathematics verbally.
 The recorded presentations gave an opportunity for communicating mathematics verbally from a different perspective.
-We are considering making this option available even after returning to the classroom once the global pandemic subsides.